-- 2. Select the appropriate export format (Microsoft Excel, netCDF/netCDF profiles, Text, OceanDataView spreadsheet, or Raw binary). - 3.
+- 2. Select the appropriate export format (Microsoft Excel, netCDF/netCDF profiles, Text, OceanDataView spreadsheet, or Raw binary). - For mobile or realtime RSK files, the Raw binary export format is not available. - 3.
 If exporting annotations, select the category: Full profiles, Downcasts, or Upcasts. - 4.
 Specify a location and a name for the data file. - 5.
 Click Save.

-13.3 Analysis
+15.3 Analysis